A Journey across Northern Laos: Part 1

 “Call in the bomb people and they get rid of it.”

 Whenever I’m in a new place, or somewhere I haven’t been before, I keep an eye out for anything out of the ordinary, or unusual, to take a photo of.
 The previous day, during my walk down to café central, I’d spotted a Morris Minor, up on blocks, in some ones back yard.
 In the day’s fading light I banged off a shot of a car that bought back a lot of great memories of my teenage years growing up in New Zealand.
 Back then (forty years ago) you could get your driver’s license at only fifteen years of age.
-It was bloody ridiculous because you couldn’t go into a pub until you were twenty one.
+It was quite ridiculous because you couldn’t go into a pub until you were twenty-one.
 Most of us, as soon as we turned fifteen, would sit for our licenses and then scrape enough money together and buy a cheap old ‘bomb’ to hoon (that’s kiwi talk for getting up to no good and making a nuisance of yourself) around in.
 The ‘Morrie Minor’ was a popular choice because they were cheap to buy and reasonably easy to maintain.

 Another helpful service that the City Inn offers is arranging motor bike rentals.
 The USD 12 fee for twenty four hours was probably bit more than one would expect to pay back in Thailand but, for the difference of around one hundred baht, they’ll have the bike at the hotel within an hour and you aren’t required to handover your passport.
-For anyone that does decide to head over to Vientiane, and wants to rent a bike, be aware, particularly if you reside in Thailand, that Laos is a right hand drive country.
-In other words, the buggers drive on the wrong side of the road.
+For anyone that does decide to head over to Vientiane and wants to rent a bike, be aware, particularly if you reside in Thailand, that Laos is a right-hand drive country.
+In other words, they drive on the wrong side of the road.
 It’s actually not too bad, and I got used to it fairly quickly, but if you mentally relax for just a moment – I did three times at intersections – you can find yourself looking down the barrel of traffic coming towards you.

-Other points of interest also include the Patuxai; an interesting structure and possibly the the Lao version of the Arc de Triomphe.
+Other points of interest also include the Patuxai; an interesting structure and possibly the Lao version of the Arc de Triomphe.
 Apparently it was a victory monument, built by the Lao, after their French occupiers finally left.
 I found that to be rather ironic as it almost certainly imitates that iconic structure found in Paris.
 For photography enthusiasts the best time for getting some good shots of the Patuxai is either 8 – 9 AM in the morning (a good time as it’s nice and cool and the tour bus hordes generally don’t arrive until around 10 AM) or 5 PM in the afternoon when the heats gone out of the day.
 The added bonus of going in the evening is that the lights come on at the Patuxai offering good potential for night photography.
 Within the arch of the Patuxai is a stairway up to the viewing levels at the top of the structure.
-For those keen on picking up some local wares, there are tourist knick knack vendors on one of the upper levels.
-There is also the Golden temple but having gone down there, and seen all the tourist busses lined up, I decided to give it a miss.
-I’ve seen that many temples now that, unless it’s something quite spectacular like Wat Phra Keow, I’m not really all that interested.
+For those keen on picking up some local wares, there are tourist nick knack vendors on one of the upper levels.
+There is also the Golden temple but having gone down there, and seen all the tourist buses lined up, I decided to give it a miss.
+I’ve seen that many temples now that, unless it’s something quite spectacular like Wat Phra Kaew, I’m not really all that interested.
 If you are a Temple aficionado you’ll be pleased to know that there are at least five temples in, around, café central.
-Most of them are a bit weathered and, compared with the sparkling ones we’re used to in Thailand; they could all do with a lick of gold paint.
+Most of them are a bit weathered and, compared with the sparkling ones we’re used to in Thailand, they could all do with a lick of gold paint.

 - The Lao people seem to be fairly laid back and are, from what I saw, always polite.
 In stature, and physical appearance, they look exactly like people over in Isarn.